“Sometimes the ancestors push forward stories that need to be examined in a new context.” - Phyllis May-Machunda

 That’s when we turned to art to help tell Cherry Lane’s story.

 Thanks to curator Lazarus Nazario, a painter from Staten Island, we’re working with these multidisciplinary artists now creating their interpretation of Cherry Lane Cemetery.
+Here is a sample of their previous work.

-We filmed them meeting descendants from Cherry Lane and the historic Sandy Ground community; visiting the site as it is today; and at work in their studios.
-We will film the exhibition debuting September, 2026 by the Staten Island Ferry.
+We filmed the artists meeting descendants from Cherry Lane and the historic Sandy Ground community, and at work in their studios.